driveri/dimac/README.md

     dimac_pi.m			- script to calculate pulsatililty index, accepting input structure from dimac_tc.m

     dimac_prepare_multiband.txt - BASH script to split a 2-slice multiband dataset into individual slices.
-Use this before running dimac_roi20241002.m on multiband data.
+Use this before running dimac_roi20241002.m on multiband data. dimac_BATCH_multiband.m	- script to be used for batch processing - combines the 2-slice multiband DIMAC pipeline to calculate the delay from an inferior slice vessel to a superior slice vessel

     dimac_load_and_fit_pox.m	- loads pulseox log file in format for further processing dimac_pox_pulsedelay.m	- calculates the delay between a DIMAC waveform and an associate pulseox (finger pulse) waveform